HS-Kempten/relign/README.md

 ### Environment

-To familiarize yourself with using the environment for your own algorithms, see [docs/getting_started.ipynb](docs/getting_started.ipynb).
+To familiarize yourself with using the environment for your own algorithms, see [this jupyter notebook](docs/getting_started.ipynb).

 ### Training a Model